 Finally, going for the Elite subscription priced at $38.49/month/user will get you archiving, operator, always-on call recording, 100-party audio conferencing and desktop sharing, as well as 24-party video collaboration.

-Jive comes to us from a company specialising in business-level communications and collaboration software, offering common VoIP features like call recording, call forwarding, and call parking, custom hold music, auto attendant, virtual fax, end-to-end encryption.
+GoToConnect (formerly Jive) comes to us from a company specializing in business-level communications and collaboration software, offering common VoIP features like call recording, call forwarding, and call parking, custom hold music, auto attendant, virtual fax, end-to-end encryption.

-Extras refer to those features that might be especially useful to a call centre, like wait time agent login/logout, wait time announcement, and a unique ‘whisper’ feature for instructing agents during calls.
-Jive can also integrate with Zoho, Redtail, and Salesforce.
+Extras refer to those features that might be especially useful to a call center, like wait time agent login/logout, wait time announcement, and a unique ‘whisper’ feature for instructing agents during calls.
+GoToConnect can also integrate with Zoho, Redtail, Salesforce, Call2Teams, and CallCabinet.

 The same set of features is available to all clients, regardless of the chosen pricing option.
 Speaking of pricing options, there are five of them.
 Their only difference is in the number of users and the more users you have, the less you’ll be paying monthly per individual user.